 From a style direction neoclassical regins supreme with soft modern coming in second.

-David Duncan Livingston has contributed hundreds of stock bathroom photos for publishers of how to and idea books.
-For Restoration Hardware he was creative director for an annual bath catalog and for many years David photographed the award winning bathrooms for the Western US for a joint publication with a national magazine and the trade association NKBA.
+I have contributed hundreds of stock bathroom photos for publishers of how to and idea books.
+For Restoration Hardware I acted as creative director for an annual bath catalog and for many years photographed the award winning bathrooms for the Western US for a joint publication with a national magazine and the trade association NKBA.

-David can be reached at 415-383-0898 to discuss commissioning a bathroom shoot.
-As the photographer of these photos David does not have any information on the products shown here.
+I can be reached at 415-383-0898 to discuss commissioning a bathroom shoot.
+As the photographer of these photos, I do not have any information on the products shown here.